migmm/events-manager/README.md

     Tickets: Composition of many Tickets on Tickets.Event_ID = $self;
 ```

 - Tickets to Users: The Tickets entity is associated with the Users entity via the User_ID field.
-This is defined implicitly as a parent-child relationship, where the parent has one record, and the child can have many.
+The relation is one to one.

 ### Annotations